-- Ask your students what they think would be a good exam question based on the lecture they just heard. - Ask your students to flip their page over and draw a picture that represents a key idea related to this "good exam question." - Have your students turn to a neighbour and share their Cornell notes. - Ask them to compare their proposed exam questions and drawings.
+- Ask your students what they think would be a good exam question based on the lecture they just heard. - Ask your students to flip their page over and draw a picture that represents a key idea. - Have your students turn to a neighbour and share their Cornell notes. - Ask them to compare their proposed exam questions and drawings.
 Can they answer each other's questions?
 Do the drawings make sense to each other? - Finally, and possibly most importantly, ask the students what questions remain.

 You will find that structuring the end of your lecture in this way is more effective than simply asking the students, "Do you have any questions?"
-Students often interpret that question as a signal that it is time to pack up their laptops and belongings.
+Students often interpret that question as a signal that it's time to pack up their binders and backpacks.
 In contrast, the summarizing time and activities makes the students' thinking visible and provides an immediate opportunity for students to confront any misconceptions.